 This is the first heading in the ILAC method.

 I like to think of this as the introduction to your problem question.
-In this section of your answer, you will introduce the reader to the topic that you will be discussing.
+Under this heading, you will introduce the reader to the topic that you will be discussing.

-In my opinion, I think it is good practise to keep this short, sweet and to the point.
+In my personal opinion, I think it is good practice to keep this short, sweet, simple and to the point.
 There are no bonus hidden marks given to students for a long and well-articulated introduction.
 I’m sorry to break it to you like this but it is true!
+You have to remember that you are offering advice in a problem question so you need to be precise and straight to the point with your answers.
+There is no need to re-hash the problem in short-form, it doesn’t particularly add much value to your answer.

 State the issue as it is and move on to the next section.
 You want to show the examiner that you have identified the main issues in the scenario.
 For example, it could be a contractual issue, a negligence issue, an issue on hearsay or an issue in relation to robbery.
 Whatever it is, be clear about this in this paragraph.